-For the relevant Sub-Fund Trusts that are determined to be Managed Investment Trusts, and a capital election has been made, a gain or loss realised from the disposal of a covered asset may apply the CGT rules.
+For the relevant Sub-Fund Trusts that are determined to be Managed Investment Trusts, where a capital election has been made, a gain or loss realised from the disposal of a covered asset may apply the CGT rules.

-Where a Trustee of a Sub-Fund Trust has determined that a Sub-Fund Trust is a Managed Investment Trust, the Trustee will notify the relevant Investors of the determination, including whether an irrevocable capital election has been made.
+Where a trustee of a Sub-Fund Trust has determined that a Sub-Fund Trust is a Managed Investment Trust, the Trustee will notify the relevant Investors of the determination, including whether an irrevocable capital election has been made.

-(c) Public Trading Trust rules
+c) Public trading trust rules